Bringing new services to the market faster

 Designing technology for a segment of one

-As Consumer CTO, Meyer is focused on all things consumer-facing: mortgage products, retail branches, ATMs, all the contacts and digital channels consumers use plus private wealth management.
+As Consumer CIO, Meyer is focused on all things consumer-facing: mortgage products, retail branches, ATMs, all the contacts and digital channels consumers use plus private wealth management.
 He also serves as a enterprise digital and marketing leader on applications and experiences for the bank’s wholesale clients.
 From this global vantage point, Meyer can see where opportunities exist to harmonize the technology stack.

 It's up to IT leaders like Meyer to scrutinize existing architectural decisions and investigate new technologies that will facilitate a higher caliber of end-user experience.
 He says, "Financial institutions are starting to realize that while segmentation is really important for tailoring solutions to your clients, when you think about a tech stack, you have to think about a segment of one."
 The “one” he references is the individual client and his or her specific needs.